Abhilash-Poladi/Fake-News-Classifier/README.md

 # Fake-News-Classifier
-This is a classifier that predicts if a news is real or fake
+This is a classifier that predicts if news is real or fake

 dataset : https://www.kaggle.com/competitions/fake-news/data